 What is a KPI?

 A KPI is a basic success metric that helps individuals, teams, and companies track progress toward a distinct result.
 When setting specific goals, key performance indicators are an effective method for creating a set of detailed outputs to focus on.
-The great thing about KPIs is they can work for any organization or department — whether it’s sales, marketing, operations, HR, or IT.
+The great thing about KPIs vs OKRs is that they help people track essential metrics more efficiently and can work for any organization or department — whether it’s sales, marketing, operations, HR, or IT.

 However, it’s worth noting that KPIs can show how you’re performing at a specific time but don’t provide much information regarding your progress; you need to put them in the proper context to drive the desired outcomes.